 The lower back is responsible for supporting the weight of the trunk and spinal sections above; it also feels the effects of lifting, turning, twisting, and bending motions, which is why at some point, it’s likely that everyone will experience some form of lower back pain.

 Nerve-related back pain is commonly thought to be the most potentially debilitating form of back pain, and sciatic nerve pain can range from mild and intermittent, to chronic and debilitating.
+For some people the pain intensifies at night and others also experience leg pain.

 The cause of flare-ups is the condition’s underlying cause, which is why it’s important to ensure treatment plans don’t solely address pain as a symptom rather than treating the underlying cause of pain: the condition itself.